top of page

 New fence at Thuya Garden built by Bret with a pine tree panel carved by Ken Savage, son of Charles Savage.

-At the Preserve, many projects require those precision skills.
-Bret had his hands full rebuilding dozens of feet of decades-old wooden fencing and gates damaged by moisture.
+At the Preserve, many projects require those precise skills.
+Bret has had his hands full rebuilding hundreds of feet of decades-old wooden fencing and gates damaged by moisture.
 The Rest House also needed significant repair and restoration work before it could be used for the artist-in-residence program.

 Perhaps being surrounded by beautiful woodwork at the Preserve sparked Bret’s latent artistry.
 Early on, he spotted a lathe in the back of the carpenter’s shop.
 “I hadn't ever touched a lathe.
-I played around with it ended up delving into some creative bowl work.”
-This experience fueled a desire to incorporate hand carving into more of his work.
+I played around with it and ended up delving into some creative bowl work.”
+This sort of work gave Bret a deeper appreciation of wood as a medium and a desire to include more handwork and carving in his work.
 The Preserve's commitment to staff professional development enabled Bret to pursue his passion for wood carving.

 Bret with some of the spoons he carved using hand tools